VWO Insights

 Use tools that help create color palettes

-Choosing the colors for a heatmap may appear to be a very simple decision but as enumerated above, it involves taking a lot of precautions and measures so the most appropriate color scheme is selected for the data type to be represented.
-Wrong color selection means added cognitive load on the heatmap viewer.
-Once you are clear on what you want from the heatmap, choose the right color palette that visualizes data in a ready to consume manner with zero cognitive load on the part of the heatmap viewer.
+Choosing the heatmap colors may appear to be a very simple decision but as enumerated above, it involves taking a lot of precautions and measures so the most appropriate color scheme is selected for the data type to be represented.
+Wrong color selection means the added cognitive load on the heatmap viewer.
+Once you are clear on what you want from the heatmap, choose the right color palette that visualizes data in a ready-to-consume manner with zero cognitive load on the part of the heatmap viewer.

 VWO heatmaps is another robust tool that allows you to customize your heatmap color palette and along with that, offers a wide range of capabilities to visualize visitor behavior on your website.
 Their free AI-powered heatmap generator allows you to predict how visitors interact with your web page.
 It enables you to gauge bottlenecks based on user experience for you to take required optimization measures.